Improving Robust Decisions with Data: Introduction

-The formal results of this paper characterize the extent to which the observation from the previous example continues to hold when the DM holds an arbitrary initial belief and faces an arbitrary decision environment defined by a set of alternatives.
-First of all, Theorem \ref{thm_impossible} and Corollary \ref{cor_atmost_one} together conclude that the revision with data provides an objective improvement in \textit{all} decision problems, and sometimes strictly so, if and only if the true marginal distribution over the future outcomes are uniquely identified from the data.
-The latter is, however, generally impossible in a non-identical environment.
-As in this example, for any sample size $N$, there always exists DGPs in the set $\{3/5, 1\}^{\infty}$ such that they can be exactly the same up to the $N$-th experiment, but have different marginals over the future outcomes.
-This result further implies that retaining the true DGP as in this example can possibly lead Netflix to do strictly worse than the benchmark decision when facing a different decision problem.
+In searching for objective improvements in all decision problems, Theorem \ref{thm_impossible} and Corollary \ref{cor_atmost_one} together provide an impossibility result: It is achieved if and only if the true DGP is uniquely identified from the data.
+Such identification, however, is generally infeasible in non-identical environments.\footnote{As in the example, for any sample size $N$, there always exist multiple DGPs in the set $\{3/5, 1\}^{\infty}$ such that they are the same up to the $N$-th experiment, but have different marginals over future outcomes.} Nevertheless, accommodating the truth still provides a weaker yet meaningful guarantee of objective improvement in all decision problems (Proposition \ref{prop: improving_worst_case}).
+In particular, it ensures that the decision maker would never prefer to forgo the opportunity to revise decisions using data in exchange for the certainty-equivalent payoff of the benchmark decision.

-\begin{example}[Introductory Example continued] \textbf{Decision Problem \Rmnum{2}.} In this decision problem, Netflix chooses to either \textit{include} (i) or \textit{remove} (r) the movie from their recommendations.
-The key here is that removing the movie when it is disliked by the users gives Netflix a higher payoff than when it is liked, and the opposite is true for including the movie.
-Numerically, suppose the payoffs are given by $i(L) = 1$, $i(D) = -1$, $r(L) = 0$, and $r(D) = 1$.
-In this case, Netflix's benchmark decision is to choose $r$.
-If Netflix revises the initial belief using the empirical distribution method, then their data-revised decision will be $r$ if the true DGP is $(1/3)^{\infty}$ and $i$ if the true DGP belongs to the set $\{3/5, 1\}^{\infty}$.
-However, when the true DGP is $(3/5)^{\infty} \in \{3/5, 1\}^{\infty}$, the expected payoff of $i$ is $1/5$, strictly lower than the expected payoff of $r$, which is $2/5$. \end{example}

-A crucial difference between these two decision problems motivates a key definition: a \textit{monotone decision problem}.
-With binary states as in the example, a decision problem is monotone if all the alternatives rank the two states the same in terms of payoffs.
-Thus, Decision Problem \Rmnum{1} is monotone but Decision Problem \Rmnum{2} is not.
-The formal definition more generally requires that all the alternatives in terms of their payoff differences with respect to a fixed state (as vectors in an Euclidean space) are in the same direction.
-This turns out to be the essential characteristic determines whether objective improvement can be guaranteed if the data-revised set contains the true DGP.

-Formally, Theorem \ref{thm_monotone} shows that revision with data provides an objective improvement in all monotone decision problems, and sometimes strictly so, if and only if the data-revised set is a \textit{truth-accommodating refinement}.
-The latter means that the data-revised set contains the true DGP and is also a proper subset of the initial set (up to the closed and convex hull of their marginals over future outcomes).
-Conversely, Theorem \ref{thm_monotone_converse} shows that for any non-monotone binary (i.e., two-alternative) decision problem, there always exists a data-revised set that is a truth-accommodating refinement but the data-revised decision is objectively worse than the benchmark decision.
-Therefore, the set of monotone decision problems is shown to be essentially the largest family of decision problems where the observation from the example can generalize.